-- Seeming to travel along the ecliptic, the sun crosses the celestial equator at the equinoxes.
+- Seeming to travel along the ecliptic, the sun crosses the celestial equator at the equinoxes – those points in the sky where the imaginary ecliptic crosses the imaginary celestial equator.
 When the sun is farthest from the equator (23.5° north or south), the solstices occur.

 - The moon crosses the ecliptic twice a month.
 If the sun is located at the spot where the moon crosses, a solar eclipse occurs.
 If it crosses 180° from the sun’s location (full moon), a lunar eclipse occurs.